 Check out this list of presentation programs if you want to try your hand at wireframing in a linear, familiar fashion.

-3: Prototyping tools
+3: Prototyping tools for better web wireframes

 Prototyping tools allow for more flexibility and interactivity in wireframes and prototypes, but still without getting into code.
 Used either online or offline, prototyping tools have the advantage of being specifically designed with wireframes and prototypes in mind, which means they often have powerful simulation, collaboration and interaction features.
 If you build a wireframe with Justinmind, you automatically have the ability to share, comment on and iterate on wireframes collectively with your team, and then move the fidelity up from simple wireframe to lifelike prototype in the same tool.